Some are calling it the “nuclear option.”

 SWIFT unplugged Iranian banks in 2012 after they were sanctioned by the European Union over the country’s nuclear program.
 Iran lost almost half of its oil export revenue and 30% of foreign trade following the disconnection, according to Shagina.

-“SWIFT is a neutral global cooperative set up and operated for the collective benefit of its community,” the organization said in a statement on Thursday.
+“SWIFT is a neutral global cooperative set up and operated for the collective benefit of its community,” the organization said in a statement Wednesday.
 “Any decision to impose sanctions on countries or individual entities rests solely with the competent government bodies and applicable legislators,” it added.

 The European Central Bank has warned lenders with significant exposure to Russia to prepare for sanctions against Moscow, according to the Financial Times.
 ECB officials have also asked banks how they would respond to scenarios including a move to prevent Russian banks accessing SWIFT.

 The European Union is ready to respond to a Russian invasion of Ukraine with “comprehensive sanctions never seen before,” Danish foreign minister Jeppe Kofod said on Monday.
 EU chief diplomat Josep Borrell said Tuesday that sanctions would be “the most consequential leverage that the West, or at least the European Union, has.”